|

 • Science experiments

-• Hands on exhibits
+• Touch-friendly, interactive exhibits

-When I first started teaching, I had only experienced three types of museums: art museums, science museums, and history museums.
-Plus, I had mostly experienced museums being like libraries once were.
-In my mind museums were places where silence was expected.
-Since then I’ve discovered that there are museums for just about everything and that some are not quiet places at all.
-Over the last several years we’ve been to the Kentucky Horse Farm & Museum, COSI, Wonder Works, The Robert C. Williams Paper Museum, and many more.
+When I first started teaching, I had mostly experienced museums being like libraries once were.
+In my mind, museums were places where silence was expected.
+Since then, I’ve discovered that there are museums for just about everything, and some are not quiet places at all.

-It’s easy to have a great museum experience if you keep your children’s interests and environmental needs in mind.
-For example my toddler has a hard time keeping quiet and not touching anything at the art museum, but she loved an exhibit we went to where touching the sculptures was encouraged and where the children were given dough to sculpt with.
-My older daughter can last longer in a silent, hands off environment, but she still prefers museums that offer hands on activities.
-For example, since my older daughter is enamored with horses we went to a Horse Museum.
-The Kentucky Horse Farm has a museum that shows horses throughout history (Trojan Horse, war horses, work horses, breeding, etc.), has exhibits on equestrian safety, horse shows, and even offers rides.
+My older daughter can last longer in a silent, hands-off environment but still prefers museums that offer hands-on activities.
+For example, we went to a horse museum since my older daughter is currently enamored with horses.
+The Kentucky Horse Farm has a museum that shows horses throughout history (Trojan Horse, war horses, work horses, breeding, etc.), It also has exhibits on equestrian safety, horse shows, and even offers rides.

 • Education value